jz393/jz393.github.io/writing/my-first-love-postmortem.md

 1. **Reciprocity (mutual consent):** A relationship exists only if both agents choose it. $(A \sim B)\Leftrightarrow(B \sim A)$.
 2. **Monogamy (pairwise matching):** Each agent is single or matched with exactly one partner at a time.
 3. **No coercion (true agency):** Each agent controls their own actions via $\pi_i(\cdot\mid x)$.
 No agent can directly set another’s actions.
-4. **Good faith under uncertainty:** Because agents do not have complete information about each other’s internal policies/values, they may only observe actions and communicated intent.
+4. **Good faith under uncertainty:** Because agents do not have complete information about each other’s internal policies or values, they may only observe actions and communicated intent.
 A relationship requires (i) honest signaling/communication, and (ii) non-adversarial behavior, meaning neither agent optimizes by deliberately exploiting the other’s uncertainty.

 Because optimality can’t be proven from inside the game, **commitment is modeled as a voluntary, repeated choice to cooperate under uncertainty**.